-The International Intellectual Property Alliance (IIPA), a coalition of seven member associations representing over 1,900 U.S. copyright-based companies, provides annual estimates of U.S. trade loss associated with copyright infringements in selected countries.25 For 2008, the IIPA claimed that copyright infringements in 47 countries resulted in an estimated \$17.9 billion in trade losses for the United States (see Table 2).
-China was the leading culprit in terms of trade losses due to copyright piracy, contributing to at least \$3.5 billion in trade losses in 2008.
-Russia was the second largest source of trade losses, totaling nearly \$2.6 billion that year.26
+The International Intellectual Property Alliance (IIPA), a coalition of seven member associations representing over 1,900 U.S. copyright-based companies, provides annual estimates of U.S. trade loss associated with copyright infringements in selected countries.21 For 2009, IIPA estimated that copyright piracy in 43 countries resulted in \$14.3 billion in U.S. business software losses and \$1.4 billion in U.S. records and music losses.
+China was the leading culprit in terms of trade losses due to copyright piracy, contributing to \$3.4 billion in business software losses and \$466 million in records and music losses to U.S. businesses.22